 Effectiveness of Billboard Advertising

 In a Forbes study, almost twenty-five percent of those surveyed stated that they visited a store the same day that they saw a billboard advertising their products.
 And even when they didn’t, the brand often lodges in their mind to return next time they find themself considering that product or service.

 It is little wonder that companies like Cracker Barrel spend almost half of their advertising dollars on outdoor advertising.

-How Much Does a Billboard Cost?
+How Much Do Billboards Cost?

 Exactly how much does it cost for billboard advertising?
 The answer to this question is not as simple as it sounds.
 Several factors determine the cost of a billboard.
 However, here is one example:

 If you print an advertisement on a fourteen-foot by forty-eight-foot billboard, you will need seven hundred square feet of vinyl.
 The cost of the materials will run anywhere from three hundred to five hundred dollars.